 The workshop format facilitates discussion among researchers, which is necessary to achieve their objectives.

-The HTS 2024 Modelling Workshop is hosted by
+The HTS 2024 Modelling Worshop is sponsored by